svenwal/svenwal.de/content/blog/20210209_openapi_schema_validation_kong.md

 > deck sync --select-tag openapi-validated -s my-kong-yaml-file.yaml
 ```

-You see a very long story but in the end extremely easy and perfect for automation.
+You see a very long story but in the end extremely straightforward and perfect for automation.